nodejs/next-10/surveys/2026-collaborator-health-survey.md

 ### How do you use AI tools in your own Node.js contributions? (multi-select question)

 - I do not use AI tools in my contributions
-- Code generation or completion (e.g., Copilot, Cursor)
+- Code generation or completion (e.g., Copilot, Cursor, CodeRabbit)
 - Debugging or error analysis
 - Writing or improving documentation
 - Writing or reviewing tests